randalkoene/formalizer/tools/system/metrics/sysmet-extract/README.md

 Here we describe the main Category grouping specification files provided, their purpose, and their relationship to similar specifications in the Formalizer 1.x environment.

+1. `categories_a2c.json`: Also known as "Intentions Performance" through the Formalizer dashboard buttons.
+First defined around 2019.
+2. `categories_hourly.json`: Based on Formalizer 1.x task metrics categories.
+In use up to about Jan.
+2021.
+3. `categories_work.json`: Also known as "Work Performance" through the Formalizer dashboard buttons.
+4. `categories_main2023.json`: A quick metric tracking the balance of effort on Voxa, CCF and other life Values.
+Introduced in 2023.

 ### categories_a2c.json - Activities to Categories

 The specifications in `categories_a2c.json` provide categories as used during daily Morning System metrics updates.
 They correspond to the categories specified in `formalizer.self-evaluation-categories.rc` used with the Formalizer 1.x environment up to Jan.
 2021.
 Description copied from that file: